ppanthony/bootstrap-datepicker/README.md

 # bootstrap-datepicker

+Adjustments made to support live data binding and callbacks for custom CSS attached to day cells

 This is a fork of Stefan Petre's [original code](http://www.eyecon.ro/bootstrap-datepicker/);
 thanks go to him for getting this thing started!